Potential for treatments for COVID-19? Shifting through the speculation

 The information about the 2019-nCoV symptoms (usually including a dry cough and fever), related fatal viral diseases (SARS and MERS to name two of the other six human coronaviruses) and treatments in development are released at an extremely fast rate thanks in part to social media and digital communications.

-Most readers of this blog will be allied to the life sciences industry or healthcare professions and therefore able to understand the science and health-related information behind these reports and better sift through the conjecture.
+Many readers of this blog will be allied to the life sciences industry or healthcare professions and therefore familiar with the scientific and health-related information behind these reports and better able to sift through the conjecture.

 So much speculation has been shared so widely and so quickly, it is often difficult to attribute any particular piece of news or rumour to one source.
 Initial reports about the 2019-nCoV disease origin, for example, ranged from zoonic (bats or snakes) to man-made.

-There is a lot that remains unknown about 2019-nCoV, probably more than there is speculation.
-We still don’t have any known treatment for any coronavirus; treatment is symptomatic and supportive.
+There is a lot that remains unknown about 2019-nCoV, very likely more than there are scientifically proven facts.
+What we do know is that there is still no known treatment for any strain of coronavirus; treatment is always symptomatic and supportive.

 In early February 2020, a single case from the United States was documented about an nCoV-2019 patient whose severe pneumonia improved after receiving treatment with an experimental drug developed for Ebola.

 Soon thereafter, Chinese media reported they were taking the same experimental treatment, remdesivir, into a large phase III randomised control trial with a planned enrolment of 761 subjects, currently ongoing.
-However, they did not highlight enough the treatment is not yet approved for use in humans.
+The treatment is not yet approved for use in humans.

 As news of this experimental treatment's use is being circulated, two large digital innovation companies have recently released their proposals for treatments based purely on digital development algorithms.